Fulfilling the Law: Matthew 5:17–19

 The Biblical Covenants, and how some think they relate to Dispensations

 If one feels the need to categorize history into Dispensations, have at it.
-Personally, I think that such lists are somewhat contrived and artificial.
+Personally, I think that such lists are contrived and artificial.
 History is already pretty well categorized by Covenants that God made with mankind in general, and then with Israel in particular.
 I’m going to show below that the list of Dispensations above roughly corresponds to periods punctuated by the Covenants.

 Most of these Covenants are clearly defined by one or more passages of Scripture.
 Bear in mind that any promise made by God has the force of a covenant, because what God promises, He delivers.
 I’m restricting the conversation below to major Covenants recognized by most theologians.